 Purpose of Retrospective Analysis

-The Hawaii Concussion Awareness and Management Program (HCAMP) was established in 2010 as a collaboration between the Hawaii Departments of Health and Education and the University of Hawaii to research evidence-based practices for concussion management.
-HCAMP implements a 7-step RTP protocol across the state of Hawaii adopted from the 2009 consensus statement on concussion in sport where the first step is divided into two steps to differentiate cognitive rest from a full return to school.
+The Hawaii Concussion Awareness and Management Program (HCAMP) was established in 2010 in partnership between the State of Hawaii Departments of Health Neurotrauma Supports, the State of Hawaii Department of Education and the University of Hawaii at Manoa, College of Education.
+Deparment of Kinesiology and Rehabilitation Sciences to research evidence-based practices for concussion management.
+HCAMP implements a 7-step RTP protocol across the state of Hawaii adopted from the 2009 Concussion in Sports Group Consensus statement where the first step is divided into two steps to differentiate cognitive rest from a full return to school.
 RTL is considered complete at stage 3 when the student has achieved a full return to school without accommodations or adjustments, and RTP is considered complete when the student returns to their sport without limitations.

 The 7-step HCAMP protocol has previously been evaluated and identified an average RTP duration time of 20.2 days (Tamura et al., 2020).
 Of interesting note, however, is that female students were identified to require a significantly longer duration of time to achieve both the RTL (stage 3) and RTP protocols (stage 7) (Tamura et al., 2020).
 One possible explanation for the discrepancy in time to complete both RTL and RTP between genders is that females have been identified to report higher symptom severity at the time of initial concussion evaluation (Alsalaheen et al., 2021; Baker et al., 2016; Colvin et al., 2009; Covassin et al., 2013; Ono et al., 2016; Zuckerman et al., 2014).
 Given the identified differences in both recovery time and symptom reporting, we developed the purpose of the present retrospective analysis to review symptom reporting across 13 years of Post-Concussion Symptom Scale (PCSS) results obtained at the time of Immediate Postconcussion Assessment and Cognitive Testing (ImPACT; ImPACT Applications, Inc, San Diego, CA) that students complete during their concussion recovery.
-Our rationale to explore trends in symptom reporting post-injury is that an increased understanding of symptom trajectories during the recovery process can influence the development of an empirically driven RTL protocol to improve student outcome.
+Our rationale to explore trends in symptom reporting post-injury is that an increased understanding of symptom trajectories during the recovery process can influence the development and justification of an empirically driven RTL protocol to improve student outcome.

 Methods